2 Utilities

 2.1 R package egvtools

 {egvtools} provides a coherent set of wrappers and utilities that facilitate the reproducible and efficient creation of large-scale EGVs on real datasets.
-The package relies on robust building blocks — {terra}, {sf}, {sfarrow}, {exactextractr} and {whitebox} — and standardises input/output, naming conventions and multi-scale zonal statistics, ensuring that the pipelines are repeatable across machines and projects.
+The package relies on robust building blocks — {terra}, {sf}, {sfarrow}, {exactextractr} and {whitebox} — and standardises input/output data, naming conventions and multi-scale zonal statistics, ensuring that the pipelines are repeatable across machines and projects.

 The package was developed for the project ‘HiQBioDiv: High-resolution quantification of biodiversity for conservation and management’, which was funded by the Latvian Council of Science (Ref.
 No. VPP-VARAM-DABA-2024/1-0002), to simplify our work and to facilitate the reproduction of our results.
 Five of the functions are strictly for replication, while others are useful for a wider audience.